Aerial Lift Fall Protection Over Water

 Aerial lifts are commonly used to perform various tasks from elevated positions in shipyards and are often used to replace conventional shipyard scaffolding.
 They are used to build, maintain, and repair large ships, lift and lower crates and loads, and more.
 They might also be used in construction, helping to erect buildings that live right on the shoreline.
 In these instances, workers may need to use aerial lifts to perform certain tasks directly over the water.

-Whether used in a shipyard, boatyard, or unique construction setting, aerial lifts can make an otherwise very impractical and unsafe situation much more efficient and safe, compared to traditional staging devices.
+Whether used in a shipyard, boatyard, or another construction setting, aerial lifts can make an otherwise very impractical and unsafe situation much more efficient and safe, compared to traditional staging devices.
 However, aerial work platforms can still cause injuries and fatalities when not used correctly and when aerial lift fall protection is not in place.
-Without out proper OSHA working over water fall protection in place, any aerial lift operator is in danger of serious accidents and injuries, including drowning.
+Without proper OSHA working over water fall protection in place, aerial lift operators are at risk of drowning and other life-threatening accidents and injuries.

 OSHA Working Over Water Fall Protection: What Are the Rules for Working Over Water with Equipment?

 Fall protection involves the use of body harnesses, lanyards, and attachment points on the boom or bucket that protect a worker from falling and getting injured or killed.
 According to OSHA, aerial lift fall protection is a requirement for all types of work on aerial lifts, including the use of harnesses and lanyards.
 However, OSHA says that the only exception to this rule is when using aerial lifts over water.
 “Except over water, employees occupying the personnel platform must be provided and use a personal fall arrest system.”
 Workers are more at risk of drowning if they fall into the water or if the lift collapses into the water and they are tied to the boom or bucket.
 When working over water, operators are allowed to unhook their lanyard from the boom or basket.

 If working in an aerial lift not directly over water but over a large floating object, punt, fender, or another type of object, workers should tie off because they will more than likely hit the structure if they fall.